Arjun-K-Varkey/realai-check-detector/README.md

 ## Contributing

 - Found a bug?
 Want to improve claim extraction or add features?
 Open an issue or pull request!
-- Made by Arjun Varkey – January 2026
+- Made by ArKaVi Team – January 2026
 - Human verification is always required — this is a prototype to assist, not replace, fact-checking.